 Honor smartphones range from the premium to the extremely affordable - but debatably the former can stray into the latter.
 This is what makes the large range slightly confusing sometimes.

 Here is our rundown of our favourite Honor phones currently on sale to help you pick which is best for you.
+Do note that the Honor 8X will be replaced by the Honor 9X and 9X Pro imminently, with UK and European availability announced at IFA on 6 September.

 Best Honor phones 2019